dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 ## Custom block patterns

-Built as a plugin `dgwltd-block-patterns` this allows for pre-made collections of blocks, accessible under the 'DGW.ltd' in patterns dropdown
+Included in the plugin *dgwltd: Blocks* alkonhside the custom blocks this allows for pre-made collections of blocks, accessible under the 'DGW.ltd' in patterns dropdown

 - Supporters
 - FAQs
 - Columns - dark
 - Columns - light
 - Meet the team

+## Starter content (experimental)

+Sets up a few pages (home, about, contact and blog) and menus (prinary, footer and legal) located in `starter-content.php` this can be activated by using the Wordpress customiser.

 ## Templates